Saturn V: Assembly

 After the construction and ground testing of each stage was completed, they were each shipped to the Kennedy Space Center.
 The first two stages were so massive that the only way to transport them was by barge.
 Starting with the S-IC-3, the S-IC stages, constructed in New Orleans, were transported by barge, from the Michoud Assembly Facility to their testing facility and then to the Kennedy Space Center in Cape Canaveral, Florida.
 The S-II was constructed in Seal Beach, California and traveled to Kennedy Space Center on the USNS Point Barrow.
 The S-IVB was constructed in Huntington Beach, California and was transported by air on the Aero Spacelines Super Guppy, except for the S-IVB-501 stage, which was transported by sea.
 After rounding Florida, all the stages transported by boat were moved down the Intra-Coastal Waterway, across the Gulf of Mexico, to San Carlos Bay.
 From there, they traveled across Florida through the Okeechobee Waterway, before traveling up the coast to Cape Canaveral and the Vehicle Assembly Building.

 Upon arrival at the Vehicle Assembly Building, each stage was inspected in a horizontal position before being oriented vertically starting with the first stage and ending with the Apollo spacecraft.
-NASA also constructed a large spool-shaped S-II second stage that could be used in place of stage if a particular stage was delayed.
+NASA also constructed a large spool-shaped S-II second stage that could be used if a particular stage was delayed.
 These spools were identical to the real stage and contained the same electrical connections as the actual stages.
 NASA assembled the Saturn V on a mobile launcher by using a 250 ST overhead bridge crane and slings to lift the first stage onto the mobile launcher.
 The first stage was then held in place by four support arms, and the rest of the stages stacked vertically in order.
 After assembly and testing were completed, the entire stack was moved from the Vehicle Assembly Building (VAB) to the launch pad using the Crawler Transporter (CT).
 Built by the Marion Power Shovel Company, the CT ran on four double-tracked treads, each with 57 "shoes".
 Each shoe weighed around 900 kg.
 Each CT had a length of 40 m and a width of 35 m.
 This transporter was also required to keep the rocket level within 10 minutes of arc (0.16 degrees), as it traveled the 5.535 km to the launch site, especially at the 5 percent grade encountered at the launch pad.